Social media graphics, when done right, will positively aid in your brand’s recognition.

 Before we proceed with the different types of social media graphics ideas that you can design for your business…

-…be sure you have your visual branding guide open in a separate window or tab.
+…be sure you have your complete visual branding guide open in a separate window or tab.

 This is to make sure you’re not straying from your brand colors, fonts, and other guidelines.